 Xiaoqun Zhang (SHEE-ow-kwihn jahng) gained his first Ph.D. in management from Tsinghua University, and his second Ph.D. in media studies from Bowling Green State University.

 Zhang's research interests include media management and economics, media technology and policy, and the measurement of media coverage.
-His work has been recently published in Communication Research, Journalism & Mass Communication Quarterly, Telematics & Informatics, Telecommunications Policy, Time & Society, Journalism Studies, Journal of Applied Journalism and Media Studies, and Corporate Reputation Review.
+His work has been published in Communication Research, Journalism & Mass Communication Quarterly, Telematics & Informatics, Telecommunications Policy, Time & Society, Journalism Studies, Journal of Applied Journalism and Media Studies, and Corporate Reputation Review.
 His work also gained four research paper awards from the Association for Education in Journalism and Mass Communication (AEJMC), and three research paper awards from the Broadcast Education Association (BEA).

 Zhang has managerial experience in a big Chinese newspaper group (Dazhong Newspaper Group), and research experience in two Chinese government agencies.